kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

-<dl><dt>05 June 2018</dt></dl>HX711 now supported...you'll have to balance the bridge yourself, though since my programmable pots haven't arrived.
+<dl><dt>05 June 2018</dt></dl>HX711 now supported...you'll have to balance the bridge yourself, though since my programmable potentiometers haven't arrived.
 Use a SAMPLE_TIMES of one.
 I only tested with PGA A at default gain of 128.
 This is a sensitivity breakthrough, since this little ADC converts a swing of a mere few millvolts into 24 bits.
 WOW!
 The library to use with HX711 is https://github.com/bogde/HX711

 <dl><dt>04 June 2018</dt></dl>Home maintenance issues are taking much of my time away from this project.
 I am trying to develop a method of holding the electrode assembly against the leaf and keeping a good seal.
 In a shopping trip to Menards-type and Walmart-type stores, I put together a few items to try various methods.